wang56678/dexon/core/vm/sqlvm/README.md

 ## **Objective**

 The objective is to provide the programmers with a friendly SQL interface which they are familiar with.
 SQLVM is implemented alongside with EVM, such that DEXON DApp developer can use SQL syntax to handle their data.
-It would support the subset of SQL operations.
+It would support a subset of SQL operations.

 ## **Background**